 Intangible items additional requirements

-- Ensure you are utilising a current version of PayPal Checkout if you are accepting payments directly via a website or mobile optimised website; or
+- be using the current version of that product if you are accepting payments directly via a website or mobile optimised website; or

 Establishing proof of shipment or service delivery

 |Physical / tangible items: |

 The following is required as proof of shipment or delivery for physical items: